happypeter/LGCB/book/bash-navigation.md

    use file extensions to determine the contents/purpose of files, some application programs do.

-4. Though Linux supports long filenames which may contain embedded spaces and punctuation characters, limit the punctuation characters in the names of files you create to period, dash, and underscore.
-Most importantly, do not embed spaces in filenames.
+4. Though Linux supports long filenames which may contain embedded spaces, do NOT embed spaces in filenames.
 If you want to represent spaces between words in a filename, use underscore characters.
 You will thank yourself later.